mhjarvis/full-stack-developer-notes/Data Structures and Algorithms/data_structures_and_algorithms.md

 This is the process of visiting (reading/processing data) each node in the tree exactly once in some order.
 This can be accomplished by one of two techniques: breadth-first traversal and depth-first traversal.

 ### Breadth-first Traversal
 In this type of Binary Tree Traversal, we would visit all nodes at the same level before moving on to the next level.
+This can be accomplished using a queue, which starts at the root, queue's its children, then visits those children while queueing any additional children, and so on.

+Time Complexity: O(n)